inversify/InversifyJS/README.md

 # InversifyJS
 A powerful and lightweight inversion of control container for JavaScript & Node.js apps powered by TypeScript.

+## 📕 Documentation
+Documentation is available at https://inversify.io

 ## About
 InversifyJS is a lightweight inversion of control (IoC) container for TypeScript and JavaScript apps.